pykaldi/pykaldi/README.md

 IPython.
 PyKaldi vector and matrix types can be seamlessly converted to NumPy arrays and vice versa by sharing the underlying memory buffers.

-Major goals of PyKaldi include:
+Major features and goals of PyKaldi include:

-* Near-complete coverage of Kaldi.
+* Near-complete coverage of Kaldi

+* First class support for Kaldi and OpenFst types in Python

-* Extensible design.
+* Extensible design

 * Open license